ClickHouse/ClickHouse/docs/en/sql-reference/functions/functions-for-nulls.md

 equals behavior where comparing two `NULL` values would return `NULL`.

 :::note
-This function can only be used as part of a JOIN ON section of a query.
-The function is unimplemented for any other use.
+This function is an internal function used by the implementation of JOIN ON.
+Please do not use it manually in queries.
 :::

 **Syntax**